 Frozen Heaven in Turkish Ice Cream

 It’s becoming pretty popular around the world, but what are the chances of finding a Turkish ice-cream stall in Macau?
 Here, you can have a fun experience, do lots of unique videos and have a blast with ice-cream Turkey-style!
 This delicacy is made on an iron plaque and then served in a very original way.
-There are several flavors available, so don’t be shy and talk to the staff to get your favourite!
+There are several flavors available, so don’t be shy and talk to the staff to get your favorite!

 Turkish Ice Cream 9 Rua do Cunha, Taipa Village